jnk0le/random/pipeline cycle test/README.md

 ### scalar load/store

+dcache has only 2 SRAM banks while DTCM 4 (all are 4 byte striped)

-`ldrd`/`strd` (to DTCM ?) can be dual issued together infinitely if the transfers are distributed across all 4 banks (even when each pair targets the same banks)
+`ldrd`/`strd` can be dual issued together
+- infinitely if targetting DTCM and the transfers are distributed across all 4 banks (even when each pair targets the same banks)
+- with up to 5 (6 if not loading in following cycles) `strd` when targetting DCACHE (one more and there is up to 5 cycle stall (<5 if `ldrd` are not issued after/for last stores))

-`ldrd`/`strd` (to DTCM ?) are not affected by 4 byte misalignment (with exception of only 2 banks accessed by all transfers)
+`ldrd`/`strd` are not affected by 4 byte misalignment (with some exceptions when dual issuing `ldrd`/`strd` pairs)